seborama/govcr/README.md

 ## Glossary of Terms

 **VCR**: Video Cassette Recorder.
 In this context, a VCR refers to the engine and data that this project provides.
 A VCR is both an HTTP recorder and player.
-When you use a VCR, HTTP requests are replayed from previous recordings (**tracks** saved in **cassette** files on the filesystem).
+When you use a VCR, HTTP requests are replayed from previous recordings (**tracks** saved in **cassette** files, on the filesystem or in AWS S3, etc).
 When no previous recording exists for the request, it is performed live on the HTTP server, after what it is saved to a **track** on the **cassette**.

 **cassette**: a sequential collection of **tracks**.
 This is in effect a JSON file.